-Stale quickbreads are no good - so learn to give your quick bread and dessert loaves a second life and make your own biscotti with a dehydrator!
+Make your own biscotti from stale quickbreads!
+Learn to give your quick bread and dessert loaves a second life and make your own biscotti with a dehydrator or oven!

 We all know that when making quickbreads, making two loaves is always better than one.
 But you can’t always eat it before it goes bad.

-Instead of sticking your quick bread in the freezer, think about creating a delicious treat by making this easy DIY 'Biscotti' that can elevate your afternoon snack or quick treat before bed game!
+Instead of sticking your quick bread in the freezer, think about creating a delicious treat by making this easy DIY ‘Biscotti’ that can elevate your afternoon snack or quick treat before bed!